gradle/actions/setup-gradle/README.md

 ## Caching build state between Jobs

-The `gradle-build-action` will use the GitHub Actions cache to save and restore reusable state that may be speed up a subsequent build invocation.
+The `setup-gradle` action will use the GitHub Actions cache to save and restore reusable state that may be speed up a subsequent build invocation.
 This includes most content that is downloaded from the internet as part of a build, as well as expensive to create content like compiled build scripts, transformed Jar files, etc.

 The state that is cached includes:
 - Any distributions downloaded to satisfy a `gradle-version` parameter ;